I was with a bunch of Christians recently, who were in agreement that the point of Christianity is to get people saved —

 Addicted to porn?
-Jesus wants to help you.
+Jesus wants to help you work on that.

 Anger issues?
 Jesus wants to help you work on that.

-Do you feel the need to control your relationships?
-Jesus wants to help you.
+Always trying to control people and your relationships?
+Jesus wants to help you work on that.

 Every Christian wrestles daily with sin.
 Even the apostle Paul admitted, “For I do not understand my own actions.
 For I do not do what I want, but I do the very thing I hate.”
 We have work to do, as we ask Jesus to help us to become like Him.

 Tossing Our Junk

 I truly do wish that accepting Christ instantly changed us into our best selves.
 Made us perfect.
 Made us immune from the pull of sin.
 But it doesn’t.
 We have to do the work of being transformed, knowing that Christ’s strength now fuels us.

 “Ready to pop the trunk?”
 Jesus asks gently, as He parks us beside the large landfill pit already holding many boxes — some labeled addiction, pride, and narcissism.

 We cringe at the boxes of our own sins.
-But Jesus warmly hugs us, before inviting us to select the first box He’ll help us to toss.
-As our box hurtles through the air, relief washes over us.
-Jesus, we realize, isn’t here to rub our noses in our crud.
-He’s here, with infinite grace and patience, to lovingly help us get clean.
+But as each box hurtles through the air, relief washes over us.
+Jesus isn’t here to rub our noses in our crud.
+He’s here, with infinite grace and patience, to lovingly help clean us up.

-In the video series that accompanies his book Friend of Sinners: Why Jesus Cares More About Relationship Than Perfection, Wilkerson notes that “Jesus doesn’t look at your past performance.
+In the video series that accompanies pastor Rich Wilkerson, Jr.’s book Friend of Sinners: Why Jesus Cares More About Relationship Than Perfection, Wilkerson notes that “Jesus doesn’t look at your past performance.
 He doesn’t look at your present condition.
 No, Jesus, the friend of sinners, always looks forward to your potential; what you can become.
 Who you will become when you’re in relationship with Him.”